 William F. Clayton is a Member in the firm whose practice is focused primarily on construction litigation and general commercial litigation.
 These areas of practice include representing owners, contractors, and subcontractors in the negotiation of contracts and the resolution of disputes involving the breach of government and private contracts, delay claims, differing site conditions, lien claims, and licensing disputes.
 Mr. Clayton also has experience handling claims involving violations of the Tennessee Consumer Protection Act, fraud, workers compensation defense, personal injury, insurance coverage disputes, and representation of owners and management companies in fair housing disputes.

 Mr. Clayton regularly speaks on issues of importance to the construction industry and is a co-author of the Tennessee Section of BUSINESS TORTS, A FIFTY STATE GUIDE.
 He current serves as a guest lecturer in The University of Tennessee Construction Science Program, where he teaches construction law.
 He also serves on the Executive Council of the Tennessee Bar Association Litigation Section.

 Mr. Clayton graduated with highest distinction from the University of North Carolina at Chapel Hill with a B.A. in journalism and a minor in music history and theory.
 He earned his J.D. from the University of North Carolina School of Law, graduating with high honors.
 Following his graduation from law school, Mr. Clayton completed a two-year judicial clerkship for Presiding Judge Joseph M. Tipton of the Tennessee Court of Criminal Appeals.
 Mr. Clayton is currently licensed to practice law in New York and Tennessee.

-Mr. Clayton regularly gives back to his community and served as the President of the Knoxville Community Rotaract Club, which engages in service projects in Knoxville and the surrounding areas.
+Mr. Clayton regularly gives back to his community, is a member of the Rotary Club of Knoxville, and served as the President of the Knoxville Community Rotaract Club.